cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 ![to choose overloaded method](./img/overloaded_method.PNG)

+> Note: Java is happy to convert the int 4 to a long 4 or an Integer 4.
+It cannot handle converting in two steps to a long and then to a Long.

+## Creating Constructors

 - Only the access modifier or optional specifiers are allowed before the return type.
 - optional specifiers are allowed in any order.